Frequently Asked Questions

 What Happens After The Evaluation?

-In addition to in-depth feedback of the results and their meaning, follow-up includes:
+In addition to Telehealth feedback of the results, follow-up includes:

 Specific and practical recommendations to improve functioning in all settings